hiiamboris/red-wiki/[design]-apply-function.md

 	; b NR§1
 	apply/all 'append [series value false none only true count] ;??
-Is it correct that fixed args are not pass in the block?
+Are refinement args enforced as `logic!`, Or is literal `/dup` evaluated as truthy, and still OK?

+	; The following c* question being, if a refinement is fixed, not dynamic, does its arg(s) ; have to fall in the same order as refinements in the path.

 	; c.1
 	apply 'append/dup/:only [series value block? value count] ; Are both of these legal?